CCCS/CCDA/CCCA Online Exam(s) (With Proctoring)The CCCS/CCDA/CCCA exam(s) is held online and monitored live by a professional proctor.

 - The CCCS/CCDA/CCCA exam(s) is held online with live proctoring; the student should have access to a laptop (with a webcam and good microphone) and the Internet (Ethernet Connection not Wifi).

 - The student can appear for the exam at a location of their choice.
 Please note that the room should be private, quiet and well-lit.

 - The registration fee includes the CCCS/CCDA/CCCA online examination fee (one attempt).

 - If a student fails the CCCS/CCCA/CCDA exam and wishes to retake it, an additional fee of £99 would become due.

 - The CCCS/CCDA/CCCA exam is based on a closed-book assessment and students are not allowed to access any additional material.
 However, students are allowed to use Excel spreadsheets provided for the exams.

-- Students are not allowed to surf the Internet or have access to any other electronic devices and/or other documents.
+- The CCCS certification is a closed-book exam, i.e. Students are not allowed to surf the Internet or have access to any other electronic devices and/or other documents (hard copy or electronic).

 IMPORTANT: We place a strong emphasis on protecting the integrity and credibility of the CCCS/CCDA/CCCA exam(s).
 The online exam(s) is proctored live, the computer screen is recorded and advanced/continuous A.I. scanning of the student is carried out to ensure that no external assistance is solicited or given.
 Based on the proctor’s final assessment (including a post-exam review of the screen recording), if cheating is suspected, the exam will be cancelled and the student will be permanently barred from taking future exams.
 Additionally, the student’s SCCSI membership will be revoked, the CCCS/CCDA/CCCA examination fee will not be refunded and LMS access will be cancelled.